ShockOfWave/number_recognition/README.md

 ## Overview

 <overview>
-numberrecognition is a software project focused on developing and deploying a deep learning model for image recognition.
-It provides end-to-end support for training, evaluating, and deploying the model, catering to users interested in leveraging deep learning for image recognition tasks.
+numberrecognition is a software project focused on developing, training, and deploying a deep learning model for image recognition.
+It streamlines the process of creating, training, and serving the model as an API, offering value to developers and data scientists working on image recognition tasks.
 </overview>

 ---